CS3216-Bubble/bubble/README.md

 }
 ```

-Emits event 'room_joined' to all users connected to room with payload:
+Emits event `room_joined` to all users connected to room with payload:

 ```
 {